DolphinBox/sathya/docs/Developing_Modules.md

 Your init function should keep sathyaServerState and sathyaHelpers stored in a local variable, so it can be accessed outside init() in your module.

 ## sathyaServerState
-The ServerState is a fundemental concept in Sathya.
+The ServerState is a fundamental concept in Sathya.
 It is a JS object accessible and modifiable by Sathya and it's Modules.
 It is persisted to disk, and loaded every time the server starts.
+Think of it like the "database++" of SathyaServer.

 Since the state is simply a JS object, you can store whatever you want in it.
 Never create methods or properties in the root level of the state object, create your own object (`state.Your_Module.whatever`)!